Arthur Rostron: The Titanic rescue

+When Rostron believed he was nearing Titanic, he ordered green starburst rockets launched to alert the sinking ship if she was still afloat, or to encourage her survivors if she was not.
+Carpathia began picking up survivors about an hour after the first starburst was seen by those in the lifeboats.
+Carpathia would end up rescuing 705 survivors out of the 2,228 passengers and crew on board Titanic; at least one survivor is said to have died after reaching the ship.
+After consulting with White Star Line managing director and Titanic survivor J. Bruce Ismay, Rostron decided to turn the ship around and return to New York City to disembark the survivors.
 Later, Rostron testified at both the US Senate and the British Wreck Commissioner's inquiries into the sinking.
 Titanic survivors, including Margaret Brown, presented Rostron with a silver cup and gold medal for his efforts the night Titanic sank.
 The cup was sold at US$200,000 at an auction by Henry Aldridge & Son in Devizes, Wiltshire, in October 2015.
 He was also awarded the Congressional Gold Medal, the Thanks of Congress, the American Cross of Honor, a medal from the Liverpool Shipwreck and Humane Society, and a gold medal from the Shipwreck Society of New York.

 Rostron was highly praised for his efforts in both the American and the British inquiries into the disaster.